-According to Historic Development Department records, this property has appeared once before the Architectural Review Board (ARB).
+According to Historic Development Department records, this property has appeared twice before the Architectural Review Board (ARB).
 In 2007, work at the property was approved which included adding two gabled dormers on the east elevation, construction of a rear porch, repairing damaged elements, and reroofing the structure.
+The current application initially appeared before the ARB on September 6, 2023 and was tabled for discussion at a Design Review Committee meeting.